Juerg Neuenschwander is a Swiss film director and producer. He is also the owner of Container Film AG.

 Rather than being mere snapshots, Juerg’s films are imbued with a sense of permanence.
 This is especially evident in the Rasheda trilogy.
 In Rasheda – No Time for a Chat, we see how microloans help Rasheda and her family take their first steps out of extreme poverty and servitude in 1993.
 Ten years later, The Rasheda Trust shows Rasheda and her family facing up to the challenges created by bank debts, failed harvests, their two sons’ truancy, and the threat of being shut out of the village community.
-The third in the trilogy, Rasheda’s Destiny – A New Understanding of Poverty (working title), is planned for 2018, which will mark 25 years since the first movie.
+The third in the trilogy, Töchter einer Rebellin (Daughters of a Rebel), is planned for 2018, which will mark 25 years since the first movie.

 Another pioneering film is Encounters on the Milky Way, which Juerg shot in West Africa and Switzerland.
 Juerg showed it at the pan-African film festival, Fespaco, in Ouagadougou.
 He then toured with the film through the Sahel and held open-air screenings to bring the movie back to the places where he had filmed it.
 This journey is documented extensively in Juerg’s TV movie Les Amis d’Amadou, and in the radio feature Q in Burkina, which Eric Facon made for Swiss Radio.